paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/README.md

 ## Purpose

-This repository provides evidence-based documentation for parliamentary oversight and formal independent inquiry, a methodological framework for evaluating monitoring system implementation, public accountability through transparent presentation of findings, and foundation for potential ANAO performance audit.
+This repository serves as a call for official investigation and reform of pharmacovigilance frameworks and provisional approval processes to restore public trust and ensure compliance with international pharmacovigilance standards (ICH E2E, CIOMS).
+It provides evidence-based documentation for parliamentary oversight and formal independent inquiry, a methodological framework for evaluating monitoring system implementation using fully replicable and falsifiable methods, public accountability through transparent presentation of findings, and foundation for potential ANAO performance audit.

 ## Contact & Collaboration